 We are growing quickly, so we encourage people to fill the gap and wear as many hats as they want.

-Kevin built our permission policy system, and single handedly ran our infrastructure for over a year.
+Want to learn more about operations and the business side of Flexport?
+Phenomenal, do it.
+By taking the initiative to learn about pain points, you can own and build products to solve them.
+For example, Kevin (Senior Engineering Manager) built our permission policy system and single-handedly ran our infrastructure for over a year.
 He flew to our Shenzhen office to improve site performance behind the Great Firewall.

 Promotes from Within

-When Will joined the engineering team in January 2016, he saw that despite all the cargo we were moving around the world, we had no carbon offset program.
-Together with Susy Schöneberg from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
-They built carbon emissions reporting, and provided a way for our customers to sign up.
+Most ideas and initiatives start from the ground up, and we regularly promote and empower those who exemplify our values.
+Take Will for example.
+When Will joined the engineering team in January 2016, he saw that despite all of the cargo we were moving around the world, we didn’t have a carbon offset program.
+Together with Susy from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
+They built carbon emissions reporting and provided a way for our customers to sign up.

 Impressive Team Members

 We’re a friendly bunch, who inspire each other to do great work.

 We’re driven by a collective desire to change trade and have fun doing it.
-Our leaders have deep domain knowledge, have founded multi-million dollar startups, and have often managed teams handling hundreds of millions of dollars in assets.
+Our leaders have deep domain knowledge, founded multi-million dollar startups, and managed teams handling hundreds of millions of dollars in assets.
 They’ve mastered the logistics industry and know how to lead us down the right path.